Connect with us

 How can this happen?

-The device normally comes with a default password with the account – a great one is admin for the username and admin for the password.
+The device usually comes with a default password with the account – a great one is admin for the username and admin for the password.
 Many people don’t change the password from the default, which means anyone who bothers to search Google for the default password for a device knows the password!

 Easy!